-Pursuant to the requirements of the Securities Act of 1933, as amended, First Busey Corporation has duly caused this Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Urbana, State of Illinois, this 7th day of December, 2006.
+Pursuant to the requirements of the Securities Act of 1933, as amended, First Busey Corporation has duly caused this Amendment No. 1 to the Form S-4 Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Urbana, State of Illinois, this 12th day of January, 2007.

 By: /s/ Douglas C. Mills

-Douglas C. Mills

-Chairman of the Board, Chief Executive Officer and
+Douglas C. Mills Chairman of the Board, Chief Executive Officer and President

-President